jamesw98/ghsfl-docs/competition_format.markdown

 <span style="color:yellow">After this deadline, no new fencers can be added to your school's rosters for this tournament.</span>

 <span style="color:yellow">Up until 5pm the Wednesday before the tournament, removals from your school's rosters can be made for any reason directly from the website.
-After this deadline the only removals can be due to medical reasons and must be emailed to the Tournament Administrator.</span>
+After this deadline the only removals can be due to medical reasons and must be emailed to the Tournament Coordinator.</span>

 ## Host Information
-<span style="color:yellow">Two weeks before the tournament, the GHSFL Tournament Administrator will reach out to your school asking you to provide the following information:</span>
+<span style="color:yellow">Two weeks before the tournament, the GHSFL Tournament Coordinator will reach out to your school asking you to provide the following information:</span>

 * Address of your venue
 * Maximum number of strips for your venue